We may earn money or products from the companies mentioned in this post.

 Advanced Elements Canoe and Kayak Anchor

-The Advanced Elements Canoe and Kayak Anchor is a 3-pound model of galvanized steel with the 4-fluke design and sliding collar.Setting it apart from the other sets reviewed here is the 60-foot anchor line suitable for deep water.
+The Advanced Elements Canoe and Kayak Anchor is a 3-pound model of galvanized steel with a 4-fluke design and sliding collar.

-It also comes with a ball line float, and a mesh carry bag for the anchor and line.
+It also comes with a ball line float and a mesh carry bag for the anchor and line.

 The pricing is in the range of all the models reviewed and it comes with a 1-year warranty.